Judas Priest: Halford's departure and Ripper years (1991–2003)

-The remaining members of Judas Priest spent the next few years searching for a replacement for Halford.
+Although Judas Priest went on hiatus following Halford's departure, the remaining members of the band spent the next four years searching for a replacement for him.
 Known singers who auditioned for, or were offered to join, the band during this period include Steve Grimmett (Grim Reaper, Lionsheart and ex-Onslaught), Ralf Scheepers (Primal Fear and ex-Gamma Ray), Whitfield Crane (Ugly Kid Joe), former Accept singer David Reece, and a then-unknown Devin Townsend.
 Tim "Ripper" Owens (who had previously sung in Winter's Bane and a Judas Priest tribute band called British Steel) was hired in 1996 as Judas Priest's new singer.
 This line-up released two studio albums, Jugulator in 1997 (in 1999, the song "Bullet Train" was nominated for a Grammy Award for Best Metal Performance) and Demolition in 2001.
 A considerable stylistic departure from prior releases, the former has been characterised as groove metal and the latter as nu metal, both receiving mixed reviews.
 The line-up also gave rise to two live double-albums – '98 Live Meltdown (1998) and Live in London (2003), the latter of which had a live DVD counterpart.

 In a February 1998 interview on MTV, Halford came out as gay.